leaflabs/leaflabs-docs/source/index.rst

 LeafLabs Documentation Index
 ============================

-Welcome!
-This is the Maple documentation index.
+Welcome to the LeafLabs documentation!

-If you just bought a Maple board, you probably want to head to the :ref:`quickstart <maple-quickstart>`.
-If you're having problems, check out the :ref:`troubleshooting <troubleshooting>` page.
+If you're setting up a board for the first time, try the :ref:`quickstart <maple-quickstart>`.
+If you're having problems, check out the :ref:`troubleshooting <troubleshooting>` and :ref:`FAQ
+<faq>` pages.

-If you can't find what you're looking for, try looking on our `wiki
+If you can't find what you're looking for here, try the `LeafLabs wiki
 <http://wiki.leaflabs.com/index.php?title=Main_Page>`_.

-Have fun!

 .. _index-usage: